Ramble-Tamble-70/battle_app/README.md

 As Player 1,\
 So I can start to win a game of Battle,\
 I want my attack to reduce Player 2's HP

+# USER STORY 5
+As Player 1,\
+So I can start to win a game of Battle,\
+I want my attack to reduce Player 2's HP by 10